xcart/xc5-manual/en/shipping/free_shipping_on_specific_products.md

 In this case, depending on the combination of the products in the shopping cart, the shipping rates will be as follows:
 Item One only - $0.00 (as the product is to be shipped for free);
 Item Two only - $5.00 (Rate One is applied)
-Item One and Item Two taken together - $10.00 (Rate Two is applied as a result of the 1st iteration; Rate One is excluded, since the Product One+Product Two have a weight equal to 1lb, and the flat rate for Rate Two is $10.00, regardless of the number of items)
+Item One and Item Two together - $10.00 (Rate Two is applied as a result of the 1st iteration; Rate One is excluded, since the Product One+Product Two have a weight equal to 1lb, and the flat rate for Rate Two is $10.00, regardless of the number of items)

 ## Example 2

 You have 2 items:
-Item One - 0.5 lb, free shipping=yes, item cost- 100$
+Item One - 0.5 lb, free shipping = yes, item cost- 100$
-Item Two - 0.5 lb, free shipping=no, item cost- 50$
+Item Two - 0.5 lb, free shipping = no, item cost- 50$

 You have 2 rates:
 Rate One: 0-0.99lb, rate - 10%